OldUnreal/UnrealTournamentPatches/README.md

 * Demo Manager 3.4 or below: Our patches include an updated Demo Manager so there is no need to downgrade to an older version
 * D3D8Drv: D3D8Drv will crash in v469.
 We are not planning to fix this
 * D3D10Drv: D3D10Drv has some rendering glitches and does not work in Unreal Editor 2.2
-* D3D11Drv: D3D11Drv currently works well in game, but crashes in Unreal Editor 2.2
+* D3D11Drv: There are three different Direct3D 11-based renderers for UT: dpJudas' [D3D11Drv](https://github.com/dpjudas/UT99VulkanDrv), Metallicafan212's [ICBINDx11Drv](https://github.com/metallicafan212/ICBINDx11Drv), and Darknovismc's D3D11Drv (available on moddb).
+The former two specifically target UT v469 and will come bundled with the 469e patch.
+The latter one targets older versions of UT, but works fine in-game in UT v469 nonetheless.
+It will crash in Unreal Editor, however.

 ### For Server Admins